 It would be almost impossible to walk directly along the rugged coastline in this next section.
 The views from the road are wonderful, with the sea constantly on your left.
 The walking is easy along the bikeway, despite being on the pavement.

-We walked up the long, gradual hill to the lookout point, the Miradoiro da Punta Bazar, with a car pull-out area.
+We walked up the long, gradual hill to the lookout point, the Miradoiro da Punta Bazar, after about 8.7 kilometers total, and with a car pull-out area.

 We continued to walk on the highway for almost two more kilometers.
 Just beyond the Miradoiro the Camino turns off the bikeway to the left onto yet another lovely path to walk toward the next town of Portecelo.